octavi01/BaSP-M2023/Readme.md

 This week, we were working on some JavaScript exercises.
 This time, they were just for practice and had no correlation with the HTML/Figma/CSS from the last few weeks.
 ## Week 06: JavaScript and DOM.
 This time, we created an HTML and CSS document for the Login and Sign-up section in Figma.
 Afterwards, we implemented all the necessary logic in JavaScript to make this section fully functional.
+## Week 07: JavaScript Async y Storage
+This week we worked on making the Login and Sign Up sections functional by creating JavaScript logic to validate certain data from the server.
+Starting this week, we also worked with APIs, so much of what we did revolved around that.
+Additionally, we saved the Sign Up form data in local storage.
 ### Author: Octavio Ferreyra.